shadowezz/Productiv/docs/DeveloperGuide.md

 * **Alternative 2 (original implementation):** Longer user commands: `switch` `dashboard`, `deliverable`, `meeting` or `contact`.
   * Pros: Clearer as commands correspond to the naming of tabs on the navigation bar.
-  * Cons: Take longer to type longer user commands.
+  * Cons: Takes longer to type longer user commands.

 ##### Aspect: Where mode is stored